 Whitsundays startled by 3.9 magnitude earthquake

-UPDATE: With a shudder and gentle jolt, Whitsundays residents were startled by a light 3.9 magnitude earthquake just before 3.30am this morning.
+WITH a shudder and gentle jolt, Whitsundays residents were startled by a light 3.9 magnitude earthquake just before 3.30am on Saturday morning.

-This is the second earthquake in the Whitsunday region in eight days, after a 2.4 magnitude earthquake was recorded in Bowen last Saturday.
+This was the second earthquake in the Whitsunday region in eight days, after a 2.4 magnitude earthquake was recorded in Bowen on Saturday, January 12.

 Geoscience Australia senior duty seismologist Hugh Glanville said the quake happened in the Coral Sea about 30kms offshore.